Lohikar/Aurora-docs/callbacks.md

 # Callbacks #
 The callback datum `/datum/callback` represents a proc & the required information to call it.
-They are used extensively by SStimer/addtimer.
+They can be called in a blocking or non-blocking (async) manner.

 ## General Usage ##
 Global proc with no arguments: `CALLBACK(GLOBAL_PROC, /proc/do_the_thing)`